{\AE} codes

 The same codes also correct $n=1$ errors, which are relevant for protection against first-order coupling to electromagnetic vacuum and blackbody radiation and are a primary noise source for molecular qubits.
 States with sufficient $J$ to host the code are available in essentially \emph{every} molecule.
 For example, in simple diatomic molecules like CaF, which have recently been entangled \cite{holland_-demand_2022,bao_dipolar_2022} and $^{29}$SiO$^+$, which is promising for molecular-ion quantum logic \cite{stollenwerk_cooling_2020, zhu_high-resolution_2022}, the code can be hosted in the fourth rotationally excited state.
-Similarly, our symmetric code can be hosted in the third rotatonally excited state of H$^{35}$Cl$^+$, where it may be possible to perform error correction via electric-field gradient gates at $1.6$~GHz~\cite{hudson_laserless_2021}.
+Similarly, our symmetric code can be hosted in the third rotatonally excited state of H$^{35}$Cl$^+$, where it may be possible to perform error correction via electric-field gradient gates at $1.6$~GHz~\cite{hudson_laserless_2021}. {Achieving this would require single-quantum-state preparation, control, and readout of the molecular ion, likely facilitated by a co-trapped atomic ion as has been demonstrated for CaH$^+$ \cite{chou_preparation_2017}.
+Implementation strategies using co-trapped atomic ions for general \AE\ codes have recently been proposed, and their performance has been evaluated for the counter-symmetric code~\cite{furey2024strategies}.}

 Finally, the \(n=1\) error-detecting code in Eq.~\eqref{eqn:DL1_{c}ode_{d}etection} fits into any subspace with total momentum two.
 Assuming that control of atomic, molecular, and color center qubits improves, this code could serve as a atomic/molecular analogue of the ubiquitous photonic dual-rail encoding.